nickolor/Chess-tourmaments-statistics/README.md

-# MS-SQL

-Each folder corresponds to a relevant step in creating a database for a particular purpose:
+Each file corresponds to a step of relational database creation for Chess Tourmaments statistics:
-(In this example it is Chess Tourmaments' statistics)

-0) Scheme
+0) Scheme of this database

-1) Creating tables and Inserting info
+1) Create tables and Insert info

-2) selects, updates and deletes from tables
+2) Select, Update and Delete from tables

-3) presetations of info
+3) Presetations of info from database

-4) collisions and isolation
+4) Collisions and isolation

-5) security
+5) Security